 Women in Fire

-Blazing new career trails while harnessing the power of fire to restore forests.
+Virginia's fire women are blazing new career trails while harnessing the power of fire to restore forests.

 Women comprise a mere 10 percent of the national wildland fire workforce.
 A major goal of the annual Women-in-Fire Training Exchange (WTREX) is to expand career and leadership opportunities.